neuro-myoung/sader_calibration/README.md

 If you want to contact me you can reach me at michael.young@duke.edu

 ## License
-This project uses an [MIT License](https://opensource.org/licenses/MIT)
+This project uses an [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.txt)